 Overview

 Seiko began its journey in 1881 when a young entrepreneur named Kintaro Hattori started the watch and jewelry shop K. Hattori in Ginza at the center of Tokyo.
-From then up until now, three generations of the Hattori family have dedicated to perfection what Kintaro was always aiming for.
+Since then, three generations of the Hattori family have dedicated themselves to perfection, which Kintaro always aimed for.

-After eleven years since the shop was established, Kintaro started a factory and produced clocks with the name Seiko-sha, which meant “House of exquisite workmanship”.
-According to Seiko’s official website, Seiko is a Japanese word which means “exquisite” or “success”.
+After eleven years since the shop was established, Kintaro started a factory and produced clocks named Seiko-sha, which meant “House of exquisite workmanship.”
+According to Seiko’s official website, Seiko is a Japanese word that means “exquisite” or “success.”

-The 1890s saw the success of this new company in the line of wall clocks so Kintaro decided to expand his product range.
-In 1895, he created the first pocket watch which marked a milestone in the history of not just this brand, but also to the entire Japanese wrist watch industry.
+The 1890s saw the success of this new company in the line of wall clocks, so Kintaro decided to expand his product range.
+In 1895, he created the first pocket watch, which marked a milestone in the history of this brand and the entire Japanese wristwatch industry.

 SEIKOSHA’S FIRST WATCH (1913)

-Produced in 1913, Laurel was the result of Kintaro’s determination and extreme hard work.
-It is also the first wristwatch of Japan which paved the way for a new era of watchmaking in this country.
-This particular timepiece had a silver case with the diameter of 2.6 mm and a porcelain enamel dial.
+Produced in 1913, Laurel resulted from Kintaro’s determination and hard work.
+It is also Japan’s first wristwatch, which paved the way for a new era of watchmaking in this country.
+This particular timepiece had a silver case with a diameter of 2.6 mm and a porcelain enamel dial.

 FIRST WATCH UNDER THE NAME SEIKO (1924)

-This is believed to be the first watch under the official name Seiko made in 1924.
-With this Japanese name, you can see Kintaro’s ambition, hope and confidence in his watch because at that time, people held a strong belief that Western products were of superior quality.
+Many believe the first watch under the official name Seiko was made in 1924.
+With this Japanese name, you can see Kintaro’s ambition, hope, and confidence in his watch because, at that time, people strongly believed that Western products were of superior quality.

 FIRST GRAND SEIKO (1960)

-Seiko launched this watch as its signature piece, making it the most accurate and precise watch in the world.
-It is a mechanical watch with the Caliber 3180, measured 12 lignes (1 ligne = 2.2558mm) and had 25 jewels with a frequency of 18,000 vph.
+Seiko launched this watch as its signature piece, making it the world’s most accurate and precise watch.
+It is a mechanical watch with the Caliber 3180, measured 12 lignes (1 ligne = 2.2558mm), and had 25 jewels with a frequency of 18,000 vph.
 Each grand Seiko watch was certified with an original standard from Seiko.
 It is notable that today, this standard is even stricter than the Swiss agency COSC’s standard for certifying chronometers.

 1964